cla-bit/PayStackEase/README.md

 You should create a Paystack account to generate a **Paystack Secret Key**.
 You can see this in the settings page >> API keys and Webhook section.

-> ⚠️: **Warning:** Do not expose your secret key or commit your secret keys to git, or use them in client-side code.
+> ⚠️: **Warning:** Do not expose your secret key or commit your secret key to git, or use them in client-side code.

 > 💡: **Take Note:**  Public key is to be used from your front-end when integrating using Paystack Inline.
 In this case you have to use you secret key